 The Government should also build on the recently announced “total transport” pilot projects to bring services together at local level.

 With funding tight, the Government needs to reconsider its roads priorities.
 Under existing plans, huge sums are to be spent on big new road projects which will increase traffic and pollution, while there is a £12bn backlog in maintenance of local roads.
 The government should sort out local roads, give people real travel choices and review the big road projects.
-Road projects threatening important sites such as Stonehenge and our national parks should be reassessed and alternatives properly considered.
+Road projects threatening important sites such as

 On freight, HGVs cost taxpayers £6.5bn a year in pollution, congestion and road maintenance, and this subsidy makes it difficult for rail freight to compete.
 Roads will be safer and the air cleaner if more freight goes by rail and water.